techoutlooks/django-smart-models/README.md

-# Smart Django Models
+# Smart Django models able to support complex use-cases with little effort.
 [django-smartmodels](https://github.com/techoutlooks/django-smartmodels)

 API for building multi-tenant Django applications, with the unique features :
 1) Tracking, recording and reverting CRUD changes made on models
-2) Shared objects management, where resources (Django models) belong to namespaces (org, domain, etc.), but "owned" temporarily by users.
-Resources are only visible users added to a namespace.
+2) Shared objects management, where resources (SmartModel subclasses) belong to namespaces (org, domain, etc.), yet can be temporarily "owned" by users (survive user deletion).
+   Resources inherit their creator's namespace; are only visible to users belonging to the namespace.
+3) Stats building using pandas, built in the smart models manager.

 ### Features

-django-smart-models aims to provide the following features readily available :
+`django-smart-models` aims to provide the following features at the model level:
-- Customizable Model, CBV and RESTful (DRF) APIs implementing common patterns (mixins).
-- LoopbackJS-style search supported by the REST API based on `django-rest-framework-loopback-js-filters`.
 - Don't truly delete any model instance but just mark it so.
 Ownership of pseudo-deleted instances is transferred to the `sentinel` user.
 Overrides the default manager to filter out deleted instances.
 - Track CRUD operations on model instances: owner, timestamps, statistics, etc.
 - Has builtin most of the  defaults to auto-configure the Django settings.
-- Swappable `Namespace` model.
+- Swappable `Namespace` model as the visibility domain of resources (eg. org).

+In addition:
+- Customizable Model, CBV and RESTful (DRF) APIs implementing common patterns (mixins).
+- LoopbackJS-style search supported by the REST API based on `django-rest-framework-loopback-js-filters`.
+- Bulk DRF API compatible with the smart models
 - Writable nested model serialization feature as a DRF-based mixin, that performs out of the same data, CRUD operations on nested fields at once.
+- Support for pandas right in the smart objects manager

 ### Rationale

 Make smart functionality builtin in models to provide features like: